api3dao/oev-docs/docs/dapps/oev-rewards/dapp-alias.md

 ## Why do you need to be assigned a dApp alias?

-While reading API3 data feeds, dApps must use the [Api3ReaderProxyV1 contracts](/dapps/integration/contract-integration#api3readerproxyv1) deployed with their own dApp alias.
+While reading API3 data feeds, dApps must use the [Api3ReaderProxyV1 contracts](/dapps/integration/contract-integration#api3readerproxyv1) deployed with their own dApp alias to be eligible for OEV Rewards.

 ::: info ⚠️ Warning

-Only the dApps that use Api3ReaderProxyV1 contracts deployed with their own dApp aliases are eligible for OEV Rewards. dApps that use any
+dApps that use any dApp-specific Api3ReaderProxyV1 contracts that are deployed with the alias of another dApp are not eligible for OEV Rewards.

-- communal Api3ReaderProxyV1 contracts (whose addresses are displayed on API3 Market)
-- dApp-specific Api3ReaderProxyV1 contracts that are deployed with the alias of another dApp

-are not eligible for OEV Rewards.
 They will not receive auction proceeds even if there has been any.

 :::